 Gets the accumulated output lines, formats them nicely, and clears the buffer.
-If there is nothing to be outputted, empty string is returned.
+If there is nothing to be outputted, None is returned.

-'''

-input direct (prompt: str) \rightarrow str
+$input_direct (prompt: str = None) \rightarrow str$

-'''

 Writes any pending output and prompts for input directly.
 Returns stripped result.
 The driver does NOT use this for the regular game loop!
 This call is blocking and will not work in a multi user situation.